-FTAM (virtual filestore in the remote system) Unix receive file document type universal class string significance FTAM-1 25 - GraphicString variable/fixed text file FTAM-1 26 - VisibleString variable/fixed text file FTAM-1 27 - GeneralString not significant text file FTAM-1 22 - IA5String not significant text file FTAM-3 not significant unstructured binary file FTAM-3 variable record-structured binary file FTAM-3 fix binary file with fixed record structure
+FTAM (virtual filestore in the remote system) Windows receive file document type universal class string significance FTAM-1 25 - GraphicString variable/fixed text file FTAM-1 26 - VisibleString variable/fixed text file FTAM-1 27 - GeneralString not significant text file FTAM-1 22 - IA5String not significant text file FTAM-3 not significant unstructured binary file FTAM-3 variable record-structured binary file FTAM-3 fix binary file with fixed record structure of the document type for Inbound Receive (FTAM --> Windows)

-No provision in made for transfer of FTAM-3 files with variable and fixed string significance in the functional standard ENV 41204. openFT for Unix systems provides additional support for this function, since the file format corresponds to the user format in Unix systems .
+No provision in made for transfer of FTAM-3 files with variable and fixed string significance in the functional standard ENV 41204. openFT for Windows provides additional support for this function, since the file format corresponds to the user format in Windows.

-FTAM (specifications in request and/or entries in the FTAM catalog in the local system) Unix send file document type universal class string significance not specified not specified not specified text file FTAM-1 not specified not specified text file FTAM-1 25 - GraphicString variable/fixed text file FTAM-1 26 - VisibleString variable/fixed text file FTAM-1 27 - GeneralString not significant text file FTAM-1 22 - IA5String not significant text file FTAM-3 not specified unstructured binary file FTAM-3 not significant unstructured binary file FTAM-3 variable record-structured binary file FTAM-3 fix binary file with fixed record structure
+FTAM (specifications in request and/or entries in the FTAM catalog extension in the local system) Windows send file document type universal class string significance not specified not specified not specified text file FTAM-1 not specified not specified text file FTAM-1 25 - GraphicString variable/fixed text file FTAM-1 26 - VisibleString variable/fixed text file FTAM-1 27 - GeneralString not significant text file FTAM-1 22 - IA5String not significant text file FTAM-3 not specified unstructured binary file FTAM-3 not significant unstructured binary file FTAM-3 variable record-structured binary file FTAM-3 fix binary file with fixed record structure

-Mapping of the document type for Inbound Send (FTAM <-- Unix system)
+Mapping of the document type for Inbound Send (FTAM <--- Windows)

-If there is an entry for the Unix send file in the FTAM catalog, the file format specifications in the request must correspond to this entry.
+If there is an entry for the Windows send file in the FTAM catalog extension, the file format specifications in the request must correspond to this entry.
 Otherwise, files inconsistencies may occur and file transfer requests involving the particular file may be aborted.

-If there are no specifications in the request, the entries in the FTAM catalog apply.
+If there are no specifications in the request, the entries in the FTAM catalog extension apply.